TEFAP: The Emergency Food Assistance Program

 How Do Americans Qualify For The Emergency Food Assistance Program?

 However, there is another way Americans may qualify for TEFAP.
-If people who wish to apply for TEFAP already qualify and are enrolled in certain federal assistance programs, they may qualify for TEFAP, regardless of their incomes.
+If people who wish to apply for TEFAP already qualify and are enrolled in certain federal assistance programs, they may qualify for TEFAP.
 So, let’s take a look at these federal assistance programs, how they work, and how you may qualify for them.

 Supplemental Nutrition Assistance Program (SNAP)